-Reduce the month, day, and year of your birthday into single digits.
+- Reduce the month, day, and year of your birthday to single digits.
 If your birth month is December, for example, add 1+2 to get 3.

-The 20th and 21st of the month on every day of 2021 are wonderful wedding days.
+The 20th of the month are wonderful wedding days during the 20's.
 The same goes for the 1st and 2nd of the month if you want to round out your wedding anniversary numbers.
-This year there is a Friday the 13th in August, which some couples choose for extra kicks.
-There are also two beautiful palindrome dates in December: the 11th and 21st which will look eye-catching on Save The Date cards while also being easy to remember for years to come!
+Every few years there is a Friday the 13th, which some couples choose for extra kicks.
+Beautiful palindrome dates are always popular too as they will look eye-catching on Save The Date cards while also being easy to remember for years to come!

 Choosing to get married when the moon is full is auspicious in many folk tales.
 It certainly looks beautiful during nighttime wedding photographs (although so does a star-filled sky when the moon is waning!).
 The ancient Greeks believed that marriages during the full Moon were the most prosperous and happiest.